vangorra/zoneminder-zmeventnotification/README.md

 https://developer.nvidia.com/cuda-gpus

 - Use the tag for your docker container.
 The previous step reports the CUDA version for the `Quadro K600` is `3.0`.
-So the image we will use is vangorra/zoneminder-zmeventnotification:gpu-cuda-3.0.
+So the image we will use is `vangorra/zoneminder-zmeventnotification:gpu-cuda-3.0`.
 Adjust your image accordinly.

 ## Event Notification Configs
-Configuration for this project is well documented here: https://github.com/pliablepixels/zmeventnotification.
+Configuration for this zmeventnotification is well documented here: https://zmeventnotification.readthedocs.io/ and https://github.com/pliablepixels/zmeventnotification.

 Config files can be located here:
 - https://github.com/pliablepixels/zmeventnotification/blob/master/zmeventnotification.ini